thapawan/PhaseCodedDisk/README.md

 # PhaseCodeDisk
-# Derivation of river morphology
+# Derivation of river morphology using satellite images